TokTok/spec/spec.md

 linux or using unoptimized but portable socket polling.

-TCP connections between the TCP client and the server are encrypted to prevent an outsider from knowing information like who is connecting to who just be looking at someones connection to a TCP server.
+TCP connections between the TCP client and the server are encrypted to prevent an outsider from knowing information like who is connecting to whom just be looking at someones connection to a TCP server.
 This is useful when someone connects though something like Tor for example.
 It also prevents someone from injecting data in the stream and makes it so we can assume that any data